 You will not lose points if you do not cover all the above aspects.

-You will lose points if you don't illustrate any of the
+You will lose points if you don't illustrate a reasonably

 A document that details the